Discover enriching academic programs empowering Cincinnati’s youth with hands-on learning and mentorship opportunities.

 Boys and Girls

-Increase math, science, and technology opportunities while experiencing a hands-on, fun environment.
-The program encourages youth to enroll and participate in advanced math and science classes.
+Increases math, science, and technology opportunities to encourage youth to enroll and participate in advanced math and science classes.

 Boys and Girls